evandrocoan/lark/README.md

 #### Performance comparison

-Lark is the fastest and lightest (lower is better)
+Pushdown is the fastest and lightest (lower is better)

 ![Run-time Comparison](docs/comparison_runtime.png)